IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/litewallet_bounty1/litewallet_bounty1.md

 coverImage: '/static/images/projects/litewallet3.png'
 gitRepository: 'https://github.com/litecoin-foundation/litewallet-ios/pull/211'
 twitterHandle: 'https://twitter.com/LitewalletApp'
 type: 'Bounty' # Replace with the appropriate type of the project if known.
 contributor: 'SatoshiLite,bigkerrytweets,claudia14083392,Pat_McDermott17,ferencakIvan,josi_kie'
 owner: 'bigkerrytweets'
 hashtag: '#Litewallet'
+bountyStatus: 'open'
 socialSummary: '📢 Bounty Alert!
 Dive into the Litewallet challenge and resolve a core update issue affecting address display in transaction history.
 Expertise in C, Swift, and SQLite?
 This is your moment!
 Rewards await.
 Dive in now! 🔍'
 ---